anchore/s3c-workshops/labs/Deployment/README.md

 # Deployment Lab

 In this lab you will learn how to deploy Anchore Enterprise into an environment of your choice.
-A stand-alone deployment requires at least 8GB of RAM and 40GB of Storage.
+A stand-alone deployment requires at least 8GB of RAM and 40GB of storage.
 For a smoother experience, we recommended 16 GB of RAM and 100 GB of storage.
-It may take a few minutes for Anchore Enterprise to spin up and for all services to be operational.

 _**The deployment in this tutorial is not production ready, and will receive limited support from Anchore, but don't let that stop you from learning!**_